Pohořelice

 Pohořelice (/cs/; Pohrlitz) is a town in Brno-Country District in the South Moravian Region of the Czech Republic.
-It has about 6,100 inhabitants.
+It has about 6,300 inhabitants.
+The town is located on the Jihlava River in the Dyje–Svratka Valley.
+The main landmark of the town is the Church of Saint James the Great.

 Administrative division

 Pohořelice consists of three municipal parts (in brackets population according to the 2021 census):